 Here we can see that there is only a single drum.
 The flow of aggregate and burner flame is opposite and the addition of RAP and liquid bitumen is just behind the burner flame.

 There are two separate chambers: first is counter flow drum only for drying of virgin aggregates, second is the pug mill type mixing unit for mixing of hot aggregates with RAP and liquid bitumen.

 Here there are two drums one above the other.
 The drum which received the virgin aggregates is fitted with the burner on the other side and only drying of aggregates takes place in this drum.
 Covering this drum is a drum which allows entry of liquid bitumen and RAP.
 Aggregates after heating are transferred to the outer drum through openings in the inner drum.

 Working of asphalt batch mix plants:

-This plant features the most advance technology for making HMA.
-The process starts when cold aggregates are fed to the appropriate aggregate feeder bins.
+This asphalt batch mix plants features the most advance technology.
+It is best for getting quality HMA.
+The process-working starts when cold aggregates are fed to the appropriate aggregate feeder bins.
 They then are metered from the hoppers individually and move towards the drying drum.
 In between they have to pass though a primary scalping screen for removal of oversized materials.
 A conveyor takes the cold aggregates collectively into the drying drum.
 The drum featured here is counterflow type and the dry aggregates move from one end to the burner end by the help of the drum rotation.
 During this process they get fully dried.
 The aggregates get transferred from one end to the other and leave the burner end of the drum to fall on a elevator.
 This elevator is fully covered and it takes the aggregates to the top end of the tower unit where vibrating screens is placed.